Chart Color Schemes

 Health performance in Bundaberg Surrounds - South is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Bundaberg Surrounds - South faces significant health challenges with various conditions affecting both younger and older age groups.
+Bundaberg Surrounds - South faces significant health challenges, with various conditions affecting both younger and older residents.
 Approximately 46% (~5,592 people) have private health cover, lower than the national average of 55.3%.

 The most prevalent medical conditions are arthritis (14.1%) and mental health issues (9.1%).
 Around 57.7% report no medical ailments, compared to 59.1% in Rest of Qld.
-The area has a higher proportion of seniors aged 65 and over at 30.6% (~3,702 people), compared to the Rest of Qld's 26.3%.
-Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.
+The area has a higher proportion of residents aged 65 and over at 30.6% (3,702 people), compared to the Rest of Qld's 26.3%.
+Health outcomes among seniors present challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health